monyxie/wethook/README.md

-This is _wethook_, a webhook-triggered task runner.
+This is _wethook_, a webhook receiver and task runner.

 ### Usage
 #### Requirements